Your Brexit questions answered

 The sales price excludes:

-Any online marketplace that supports third party sellers through its platform, as they will have to account for the VAT on all the sales from those third party sellers.
+Marketplaces – Any online marketplace that supports third-party sellers through its platform, as they now have to account for the VAT on all the sales from those third party sellers.

-As is the case now – any overseas based sellers who hold stock in the UK for onward sale to UK private consumers.
+Holding stock – Any overseas-based sellers who hold stock in the UK for onward sale to UK private consumers.

 I am currently filing for my digital service sales to private consumers on VAT-MOSS (Mini-One-Stop-Shop) in the UK, what do I need to do?

-After the end of the transition period, as a UK established business, you will need to deregister from MOSS and choose an EU country from where you would want to register on the non-Union scheme.
+As a UK established business, you need to deregister from MOSS and choose an EU country from where you want to register on the non-Union scheme.
 The non-Union scheme works the same as the Union MOSS, but was designed for non-EU businesses.

-Yes, HMRC has confirmed that all VAT registered businesses currently required to submit monthly Intrastat arrivals declarations will still be required to do so from 1 January 2021.
+Yes, all VAT registered businesses are required to submit monthly Intrastat arrivals declarations as before.